 Elevation: 10,060 ft

 Copperhead Peak is one of the big peaks northeast of Salmon, Idaho.
 This country is not often visited by climbers.
 Copperhead Peak, Ajax Peak, Freeman Peak, and Monument Peak are all big peaks with lots of prominence.
 USGS Homer Youngs Peak

-This shot of Copperhead Peak was taken by the late Michael Darcy.
-Michael, an accomplished Montana peakbagger, spent a lot of climbing time in the Beaverheads and readily provided his knowledge to interested climbers.
+This photo of Copperhead Peak was taken by the late Michael Darcy.
+Michael, an accomplished Montana peakbagger, spent a lot of time climbing in the Beaverheads and readily provided his knowledge to interested climbers.
 He was known to, and friends with, many Idaho mountaineers.
 His untimely death on Mount Darcy (formerly Gooseberry Peak) in 2012 shocked and saddened our climbing community.

 South Couloir to Southwest Ridge, Class 3+/4 by Livingston Douglas